Update From Pollitecon Publications

 Territorial Gains and Losses in Images

-they give a visual representation of what happened on
+But they give a visual representation of what happened on the ground

 the Second Balkan War video is Here.